“The difference between successful people and very successful people is that very successful people say NO to almost everything.”

 If you are not comfortable lending someone money because you think they might not return it, say it instead of endlessly worrying later about whether that person will return you your money or not:

 “I don’t like to lend money.
 I’m not comfortable lending money to people.”

 If you are not comfortable sharing something, just mention it.
 I know it’s difficult to say.
 But it will save you the inner discomfort and pain that you feel later on if you try to be too nice.

-Being Honest and Saying NO Will Earn You Respect
+14. Remember That Being Honest & Saying NO Will Earn You Respect

 Value your time, your privacy, and your peace of mind.

 When you respect yourself and your time, it is much easier and natural to refuse things that don’t add value to your life and are not worth your time and energy.